pvanallen/delft-ai-toolkit/docs/action.md

 ### Recognize - Perform object recognition from the camera
 * *Recognition Model* - Select the machine learning model to be used.
 The models are well known models, where they are simple and fast at the top of the list, and more accurate and slower at the bottom of the list. **Note**: Actual object recognition happens on the robot, but in the virtual environment "recognition" occurs by putting a Unity tag on the gameobject in the scene.
 In the Unity virtual environment, the Recognition Model setting has no effect.

+### Touch - Starts or stops values from the capacitive touch sensors
+* *Action* - Start tells the physical device to start sending values.
+Stop ends the sending of values
+* *Port* - Specifies the port of the touch sensor.
+  * It is possible to have the robot send more than one sensor at a time.
+Plug your conductive wire (e.g. copper tape - alligator clips) into one of the four touch inputs on the Arduino (the IR distance sensor is normally plugged into input 0)
+* *Interval* - Milliseconds of delay between each sensor value sent.
+E.g. 50ms means that values will be sent 20 times per second